 An HL7 message type tells you what kind of data is being sent.
 It defines the structure of the message and its overall purpose.
 In HL7, each message type is represented by a three-character code.

-Here are some of the most common HL7 message types:
+Here are the most common HL7 message types you’ll encounter:

 Each message type has a defined structure, made up of segments like PID (patient info), OBR (order request), OBX (observation result), and others.
 But structure alone isn’t enough—you also need to know why the message is being sent.